-- 1) Over-collateralization: The assets backing the securities amount to EGP 676,687,762, representing the net present value of the total outstanding principal and interest receivables stemming from the securitized auto installment-sale contracts discounted at the bond weighted average coupon rate.
-The assets will be purchased at a discount of 10.9% by the Issuer, creating an over collateralization of EGP 74 million at the beginning of the transaction.
-However, it is worth noting that the majority of this over-collateral will be used to cover the transaction expenses, such as servicing fees and insurance premiums, as well as other fees and expenses, with an estimated NPV of EGP 53 million (expenses are modeled at 0% default and 0% prepayment).
-Thus, the transaction is left with only 3.4% of over collateralization net of expenses that could be used to provide pure credit support.
-It is worth mentioning that the above estimate does not take into account any reinvestment income. - 2) Servicing Fee Subordination: 90% of the servicing fee, or 2.25% p.a. of the previous month's beginning principal portfolio balance, will be available on a monthly basis to cover any shortfall in the transaction's waterfall.
-The unused portion of the servicing fees will be paid to the Servicer on a monthly basis, after settlement of all senior fees and expenses, coupon and principal payments due, as well as the cash reserve accounts according to the cash waterfall below.
-It is worth mentioning that once used by the transaction, the subordinated servicing fee for the respective month cannot be recovered by the Servicer in any subsequent month.
-Following the full redemption of the notes, any excess cash may be returned to the Originator. - 3) Structural Subordination: Given the sequential senior subordinated structure of the transaction, the senior tranches benefit from the subordination of the more junior tranches, as follows: Class A is supported by a total of 69.8% of subordinated notes, whereas class B benefits from 19.9% in terms of subordination, provided by the most junior tranche.
+- 1. Over-collateralization: The assets backing the securities amount to EGP 1,276,453,111, representing the net present value of the total outstanding principal and interest receivables stemming from the securitized auto installment-sale contracts discounted at the bond weighted average coupon rate.
+The assets will be purchased at a discount of 10.1% by the Issuer, creating an over collateralization of EGP 129 million at the beginning of the transaction.
+However, it is worth noting that the majority of this over-collateral will be used to cover the transaction expenses, such as servicing fees and insurance premiums, as well as other fees and expenses, with an estimated NPV of EGP 102 million (expenses are modeled at 0% default and 0% prepayment).
+Thus, the transaction is left with only 2.6% of over collateralization net of expenses that could be used to provide pure credit support.
+It is worth mentioning that the above estimate does not take into account any reinvestment income. - 2.
+Administration Fee Subordination: The administration fees in the size of 3.6% p.a. of the previous month's beginning principal portfolio balance, will be available on a monthly basis to cover any shortfall in the transaction's waterfall.
+The unused portion of the administration fees will be paid to the Issuer on a monthly basis, after settlement of all senior fees and expenses, coupon and principal payments due, as well as the cash reserve accounts according to the cash waterfall below.
+It is worth mentioning that once used by the transaction, the subordinated administration fee for the respective month cannot be recovered by the Issuer in any subsequent month.
+MERIS notes that the administration fee subordination is most useful during the life of class A notes due to the predetermined amortization schedule of the notes and due to the more sizeable amount of the administration fees.
+During the life of class B and C notes, because of the pass through structure of the notes as well as the significantly smaller size of the administration fees, the latter are not expected to be provide much liquidly or credit support, except some limited backing upon maturity of the notes. - 3.
+Structural Subordination: Given the sequential senior subordinated structure of the transaction, the senior tranches benefit from the subordination of the more junior tranches, as follows: Class A is supported by a total of 70.10% of subordinated notes, whereas class B benefits from 17.35% in terms of subordination, provided by the most junior tranche.